These are some of the guidelines that my team and I follow

 - I don’t ask people to design frigging Twitter or Divvy or Google.

 C’mon man!
 If I rocked at this, do you think I would have applied for a position as a Software Engineer?
 Don’t you think I would be one of those people at some mega consulting company drawing pretty pictures for clients?
 Or even running my own company?
+However, if you are applying at a senior level, expect system design questions.
+We design a lot of services so this is a critical skill.

 - I won’t ask for an NDA for my interview